solex2006/SELIProject/.github/ISSUE_TEMPLATE/ISSUE_TEMPLATE.md

 ---
 name: Bug report
-about: Use this template to track bugs
+about: Use this template to track bugs in production
 labels: bug
 ---